 - Sign in to your Google Ads account.

-- From the navigation panel on the left, select Display campaigns.
+- From the workspace bar at the top, select Display campaigns.

 - Click the plus button , then select Responsive display ad.

 - Select an ad group.
 If you want your responsive display ads to support dynamic remarketing, make sure your ad group, or its campaign, is attached to a feed.

 - Add and save your images.
 Learn more about image best practices for responsive display ads.